sachinym/dp-203-azure-data-engineer/Instructions/Labs/1-Explore-Azure-Databricks.md

   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

-## Review
+## Summary

-In this lab, you have accomplished the following:
- - Provision an Azure Databricks workspace.
- - Create a cluster.
- - Use Spark to analyze a data file.
- - Create and query a database table.
+In this lab, you have performed key tasks to work with Azure Databricks and Spark.
+You provisioned an Azure Databricks workspace, created a cluster, used Spark to analyze a data file, and then created and queried a database table for data insights.

 ## You have successfully completed the lab.